weverkley/bucardo_docker_image/README.md

 - **Declarative Configuration**: Define all databases and syncs in a single `bucardo.json` file.
 - **Automated Reconciliation**: On startup, the container ensures Bucardo's state matches your config, removing any orphaned databases or syncs.
 - **Multiple Execution Modes**:
+   - **Idempotent Updates**: Safely restart the container without losing data.
+Syncs are only re-created if their table list changes.
   - **Long-Running**: The default mode for continuous replication.
   - **Run-Once**: The container performs a single sync and then exits, ideal for batch jobs.
 - **Flexible Sync Types**: